Parable of the Renegades

 Rio stretched herself before shifting her position for better comfort.
 She had a feeling it wouldn’t be long before she had to give up some space on the bed that unlike her futon back home, was comparable to sleeping on a cloud.

-Before Rio could count to “60”, the doorknob turned, and the bedroom door opened again with a gentle swing.
+Before Rio could count to “60”, the doorknob turned, and the bedroom door opened with a low groan.
 A returning Lucas sat on his side of the bed, facing Rio with a triumphant grin now etched on his face.

 “I won’t have worry about you hurting me if our fingers were connected... with this!”